Turkmen87ai/huidu-sdk-gitee-mirror/README.en.md

 # 2 Preliminary preparation
 ## 2.1 Devices with a D in the middle of their ID are engineering cards.
 Non-engineering cards do not support secondary development.

-例如：C16L-D00-A000F
+例如：Standard Series C16L-D00-A000F

 ![输入图片说明](doc/images/id.png)

-## 2.2 Verify HTTP SDK functionality [Skip this step if you've upgraded the Android firmware to MagicPlayer_V2.10.7.400.bin]
+## 2.2 Verify HTTP SDK functionality [Just upgrade to the latest firmware for the Android series and skip this step.]

 Using the SDK test tool, send the following command to query the status.